visualizingthefuture/visualizingthefuture.github.io/resources.md

 layout: page
 title: Resources
 ---
 A selection of resources created by VTF organizers and fellows.
-Coming soon!

 {% for resource in site.resources %}
 ## [{{ resource.title }}]({{ resource.resource_url }})